AVAnnotate/guidelines/pages/sensitive-copyright.md

 - Support “feedback loops” with functionality to contribute back to institutions
 - Enable export methods that ensure platform independence and long-term access (see Sustainability section)
 - Support authentication control parameters

 B. Customization and Support
--Enable scholars to license annotations
+- Enable scholars to license annotations
 - Explore options for tiered access (e.g., reading room only)
 - Support workflows for consent, permissions, takedowns
 - Support inclusion of warnings and usage statements via templates or other standardized language